 We have prepared a blog post with everything you need to know to complete this trek.
 If you want to read more about the Alta Via 1, click here.

-The Alta Via 1 is a safe trek.
-The trail is quite well signposted along the way.
-There isn't only one mark, signs vary from painted arrows or circles to more dedicated signs, such as a "1" inside a triangle.
-Although the route is quite clear throughout the trek, it is important to carry a competent navigator with a map and compass.
+The Alta Via 1 is quite well signposted along the way.
+There isn't only one mark, signs vary from painted arrows The Alta Via 1 is well signposted along the way.
+There is not just one waymark sign; the signs range from painted arrows or circles to more specific signs, such as a "1" inside a triangle.
+Although the route is fairly clear throughout the hike, it is important to have a map and compass with you.
 Snow or low clouds can make navigation quite challenging.
-Under the snow, ground features are hidden and reliance on a map and compass skills are key.
+Under the snow, the markers are hidden and it is important to rely on your map and compass skills.

 Get a map before starting the trek.
 You can purchase the map online in advance or you can get it on paper once you get there.
 There are plenty of shops where you can get a good and detailed map of the Alta Via 1 in Cortina d'Ampezzo and in Dobbiaco.
 You can also download the Tabacco Maps app on your phone and download the Alta Via 1 map on your phone for a small sum.

-For the summer of 2020, the Alta Via 1 is a perfect option to avoid having to stay in overcrowded hotels in coastal countries and to socially distance oneself from others.
-But obviously you still will have to spend the night at huts where you will certainly not be alone.
+The Alta Via 1 is a perfect option to avoid having to stay in overcrowded hotels in coastal countries and to socially distance oneself from others.
+But obviously, you still will have to spend the night at huts where you will certainly not be alone.
 In order to keep the COVID-19 pandemic under control, the following must be taken into account.:

 - Do not visit the Huts if you have symptoms!